mickfuzz/makecode-platformer-101/methods.md

 The resources here are part of a learning model which has the following elements:

-* [Game Making MISSIONS](missions) comprising of authentic game making design patterns that learners can choose to tackle in their own time.
+* [Game Making MISSIONS](missions) main missions involve choosing authentic game making design patterns from a menu.
+Other side missions help with engagement of different making preferences.
 * [A MAP of Learning Outcomes](learningDimensions) particularly suited to digital game making, presented in an accessible format to teachers and learners.
 * [Design METHODS](methods) are techniques that facilitators and learners can use to help navigate the process of making a game and reflecting on what is being learned in the process.